Case Study / Research · Strategy · Mixed Methods

 actually said.

-India-specific leave complexity was underserved.
-The variety of leave types available to India-based colleagues — casual leave, privilege leave, sick leave and more — created navigation and comprehension challenges not experienced by UK or US colleagues, pointing to a need for localised content and potentially localised IA.
+The variety of leave types available to India-based colleagues created navigation and comprehension challenges not experienced elsewhere, pointing to a need for localised content and IA.

 Outcomes